getsolus/solus-site.github.io/content/blog/2019-03-19-solus-4-released.md

 ### Hardware and Kernel Enablement

-This release of Solus ships with Linux kernel 4.20.16, enabling us to provide support for AMD Radeon Picasso and Raven2 APUs, AMD Vega20 and broader Vega10 enablement, as well as improved support for Intel Coffeelake and Icelake CPUs.
+This release of Solus ships with Linux kernel 4.20.16, enabling us to provide support for AMD Picasso and Raven2 APUs, AMD Vega20 and broader Vega10 enablement, as well as improved support for Intel Coffee Lake and Ice Lake CPUs.

 Furthermore, Linux kernel 4.20 expands our support for other hardware devices, such as touchpad support for the Lenovo IdeaPad 130-15IKB and 330-15ARR.